chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/water-and-lava-bucket.md

-        'SFW added for filling Lava or Water progress bar', 'Announcement added for releasing Lava or Water Bucket', 'Price for Lava Bucket changed from 1000 Bits to 750 Bits' ]
+        'SFW added for filling Lava or Water progress bar', 'Announcement added for releasing Lava or Water Bucket', 'Price for Lava Bucket changed from 1000 Bits to 750 Bits' ],
+    'v0.25 Alpha': [
+        'Player marbles now sink into water to aid in attacking' ]
 }) }}